 - Academic ability and potential for graduate work.
 Applicants should have demonstrated success at the undergraduate and graduate levels, and/or demonstrated intellectual qualities such as curiosity, creativity, persistence, and analytical skills in their prior studies and/or professional work.

 - Motivation for the proposed program of study.
 Applicants should be seeking to improve their knowledge and skills as classroom teachers.
 They should be a good match for the required coursework in the Elementary Education and Secondary Education programs.
 Students will want to be clear about the coursework required within these programs ahead of time and determine if the coursework they are seeking might be best met in a different program.
 If they have a second area of interest, such as literacy, instructional technology, or special education, they can achieve their goals in that related area through the eight electives in Ed.S. in Curriculum, Assessment, and Instruction (Elementary and Secondary Education).

-1. Teaching experience (any level, PreK-12) and/or state certification (completion of a state approved teacher preparation program or certified via transcript review) –
+- Teaching experience (any level, PreK-12) and/or state certification (completion of a state-approved teacher preparation program or certified via transcript review)

-NOTE: Applicants should NOT be seeking initial teacher certification.
-This CAS program does NOT lead to a recommendation for initial teacher certification, and do not provide the courses (especially student teaching) required for certification via transcript review.
+Note: Applicants should NOT be seeking initial teacher certification.
+This Ed.S. program does NOT lead to a recommendation for initial teacher certification and does not provide the courses (especially student teaching) required for certification via transcript review.

-The Education and Human development faculty at the University of Maine is committed to providing you with the finest educational resources, theories and practices available.
+The Education and Human development faculty at the University of Maine are committed to providing you with the finest educational resources, theories, and practices available.
 For a complete list of the Education and Human Development Faculty, check out their website.